Kyne (drag queen)

-Kyne Santos, often mononymously billed as Kyne, is a Canadian drag queen best known for competing in the first season of Canada's Drag Race.
+Kyne Santos (born April 5, 1998), often mononymously billed as Kyne, is a Canadian drag queen best known for competing in the first season of Canada's Drag Race.

-Early life
+Early life and education

 Santos was born in Manila in the Philippines.
 He is of Filipino descent.
-He moved to Kitchener, Canada with his parents when he was 5.
-He studied math at the University of Waterloo.
+He moved to Kitchener, Ontario, Canada with his parents when he was 5.
+In 2021, he graduated from the University of Waterloo with a Bachelor of Mathematics, majoring in Mathematical Finance.

+Santos began a Master of Science in Applied Mathematics at Toronto Metropolitan University in fall 2025.

 Career

 Prior to competing in Canada's Drag Race, Kyne had a following on YouTube for drag enthusiasts with a series of tutorials on sewing and wig styling.

+Kyne uses she/her pronouns when in drag, and he/him pronouns not in drag.

 Although Kyne was eliminated from Canada's Drag Race in the second episode, and got the "villain edit" because his self-confidence was perceived by some viewers as lapsing into cockiness, he subsequently became a popular figure on social media, attracting over 800,000 followers on TikTok with a popular series of math tutorials presented in drag.
 The math videos have included straightforward presentations on general mathematical concepts such as pi and googol, math riddles and memes, and in-depth analysis of the use of mathematics in the news, such as demonstrating the numerical flaws in bad reporting on issues such as the COVID-19 pandemic and race-based crime statistics.
-For Fierté Montréal's special online edition of its annual Drag Superstars show, which featured all of the Canada's Drag Race queens in prerecorded video performances, Kyne performed an original math-themed rap parody of Will Smith's "Gettin' Jiggy wit It".

 Santos has described his math tutorials as inspired by a desire to present math in a fun and entertaining way, and by a desire to break down barriers, including countering common stereotypes that LGBTQ people cannot succeed in maths and sciences, and presenting a counterexample to the widespread belief that people can be analytical or creative but not both.

 In January 2021, Santos also shared his coming out story in a new video for the ongoing It Gets Better Project.

+In 2023, Kyne was named as a part of the year's Forbes 30 Under 30 Local: Toronto list.